 2. Get the right tent

 Just went camping in Hawaii and now you want to try camping in Alaska?
 Hold on; you might want to think about the gear you have.
 The tent you should have is something known as a four-season tent, really just a tent designed for cold and wet conditions.
 Water will wick away heat from the body as will the snow ground; having an insulated flooring, and waterproof, wind resistant tent will help you survive another night.
 Vents are in these tents for a reason as well; they allow moist air to escape so use them when needed.
+The tent linked here is designed for 4-season weather.
+Here is what a recent buyer “Miner” has to say about this tent:

 3. Separate yourself from the ice-cold ground!

 You’re going to be sleeping on the ground, in the winter, you will probably want to separate yourself from the field a little bit, right?
 The ground naturally is usually a bit cooler than the ambient temperature, and definitely colder when you have a tent deployed upon snow.
+Here is one suggestion of a mat that can help you separate yourself from those cold frigid surfaces.

 4. I’m still cold in all my layers!
 Help!